-Previous research applying OSL dating to Lafourche subdelta deposits mainly relied on the measurement of small-diameter aliquots of quartz sand in combination with the application of minimum age models (Galbraith et al.,
+Previous research applying OSL dating to Lafourche subdelta deposits mainly relied on the measurement of small-diameter aliquots (that is, numerous subsamples for each sample, each containing ~23-108 grains) of quartz sand in combination with the application of minimum age models (Galbraith et al., 1999;Cunningham and Wallinga,

-- 140 1999;Cunningham and Wallinga, 2012) to extract paleodoses, because equivalent dose (D_e) distributions suggested that at least some of the fluvial deposits in this setting were not completely bleached (Shen et al., 2015;Chamberlain et al., 2018).
-These approaches were found to yield internally consistent OSL ages which agreed with radiocarbon constraints obtained from prior dating of underlying peat (Törnqvist et al., 1996), whereas the application of the Central Age Model (CAM) (Galbraith et al., 1999) was found to overestimate the OSL age of some samples - 145 (Chamberlain et al., in press).
+155 2012) to extract paleodoses, because equivalent dose (De) distributions suggested that at least some of the fluvial deposits in this setting were not completely bleached (Shen et al., 2015;Chamberlain et al., 2018).
+These approaches were found to yield internally consistent OSL ages which agreed with radiocarbon constraints obtained from prior dating of underlying peat (Törnqvist et al., 1996), whereas the application of the Central Age Model (CAM) (Galbraith et al., 1999) was found to overestimate the OSL age of some samples (Chamberlain et al., in press).
 Shen and Mauz (2012) found that the subtraction of an early background interval (Cunningham and Wallinga, 2010) produced more accurate and younger OSL ages for contemporary deposits associated with the nascent Wax Lake Delta of the Mississippi Delta (Fig. 1), also suggesting incomplete OSL bleaching of Mississippi Delta grains.
 Results of their study were validated with independent chronology from historical records.
-Shen et al. (2015) employed late background subtraction for dating overbank sands and silts, and - showed that late-background-subtracted luminescence ages for paired silt and sand fractions extracted from the same overbank samples agreed within 2σ , indicating that silt may be a viable option for OSL dating of Late Holocene Mississippi Delta deposits (e.g., Muñoz et al., 2018).
+Shen et al. (2015) employed late background subtraction for dating overbank sands and silts, and showed that late-backgroundwithin $2\sigma$ , indicating that silt may be a viable option for OSL dating of Late Holocene Mississippi Delta deposits (e.g., Muñoz et al., 2018).